ibm-cloud-docs/account/trustedprofile-create.md

 1. Enter the service ID value that the administrator provided to you.
 1. Click **Continue**.
 1. (Optional) [Assign access to the trusted profile](/docs/account?topic=account-create-trusted-profile#tp-access).
-1. 1.
-Or, click **Create** without assigning any access.
+1. Or, click **Create** without assigning any access.

 Service IDs are static identities that don't use conditions to establish trust.
-Instead, you establush trust by using the ID value of the service ID's metadata to create a direct link with the trusted entity.
+Instead, you ish trust by using the ID value of the service ID's metadata to create a direct link with the trusted entity.
 {: note}

 ## Assigning access to the trusted profile